I’m driven by a strong desire to help people reach their potential – both personally and digitally.

 After graduating in 1995, I joined Nokia.
 Two years later, I travelled to Bangkok to lead a mobile network implementation project.
 It was a great eye-opener and a steep learning curve for a young woman who’d spent her life in small cities in Finland.
 The way things worked in Thailand (or didn’t), the belief structures, traditions – everything was different.
 I loved it.
 The people, the climate, the food.
-As my 9-month posting drew to an end, I vowed to return to Asia.
+As my year long posting drew to an end, I vowed to return to Asia.

 Soon after, my husband and I moved to Singapore – initially on a one-year Nokia contract to build the StarHub mobile network.
 At that time, StarHub was little more than an idea on a scrap of paper.
 It had no premise and just a handful of staff.
 My husband and I were the first two engineers hired to work on the project from the Nokia side.

 When the network was ready for launch in April 2000, my boss suggested I take a new path, training as a GPRS Engineer.
 When the first flurry of data was sent from the StarHub mobile network to the internet, I was there to make it happen and witness the moment.
 This was a life changer for everyone – suddenly we could browse the internet on the move!